Learning objectives:

 1. Access the prototyping options

-So far in this course, we’ve worked exclusively in the “Design” tab of the Inspector (the area on the right of the window).
+So far in this course, we’ve worked exclusively in the “Design” tab of the Properties panel (the area on the right of the window).
 Time to click the “Prototype” tab:

 2. Rename the Frames in your app flow

-Before creating any prototype, it’s a good idea to make sure that your Frames are clearly named.
-We’ve given our three screens descriptive titles: “Login Screen”, “Photo Stream”, and “Photo Page”.
-To rename a Frame, all you need to do is double-click its name in the Layers panel (left-hand side), type the new name, and hit Enter.
-You can also double-click the name label above the Frame itself.
+Before creating any prototype, it’s a good idea to make sure your Frames have distinctive names.
+We’ve given our three screens descriptive titles: “Login Screen,” “Photo Stream,” and “Photo Post.”
+To rename a Frame, all you need to do is double-click its label at the top-left-hand corner of each Frame, type the new name, and hit Enter.
+You can also rename Frames in the Layers panel on the left.

-Good naming conventions are especially important in larger projects—just imagine trying to build a 50-screen prototype if all of your Frames are named some variation of “iPhone 8 Copy 42”!
+Good naming conventions are especially important in larger projects—just imagine trying to build a 50-screen prototype if all of your Frames are named some variation of “iPhone SE - Copy 42”!

 3. Set a starting Frame